danielmulangu/Car-Perceptor/README.md

 More...

-Side Note: Modify it to fit the actual need of an ongoing personal project The development will track the payment plan of a given car object given its information such as the model, the year, the manufacturer
+Side Note: Modify it to fit the actual need of an ongoing personal project The development will track the payment plan of a given car object given its information such as the model, the year, the manufacturer, the total cost